CircuitVerse/CircuitVerseDocs/docs/testbench.md

   ![](images\testbench\Test_JSON.png)

-  Since we have succesfully created our test bench now let us use it to test our AND Gate in the [simulator](https://circuitverse.org/simulator)
+  Since we have successfully created our test bench now let us use it to test our AND Gate in the [simulator](https://circuitverse.org/simulator)